scottishwildcat/rssmenu-safari/README.md

 ###Planned features

-* Subsscribe to feeds in Google Reader replacements like Feedly and Digg.
+* Subscribe to feeds in Google Reader replacements like Feedly and Digg.

 ###Notes